ucsb-cs184-f24/team02-bathroom/README.md

 # Bathroom Finder

-Our app will help users find the best bathroom on campus.
+Our app will help users find the best bathroom on the UCSB campus.

 ## Members
 Thienan Vu - thienanvuu